 Minnesota Legal Compliance

-Towns 6-2
+Cities 6-2

-Towns - Government Auditing Standards 6-4
+Cities - Government Auditing Standards 6-4

 Combined Report

 Report on Internal Control Over Financial Reporting

 and on Compliance and Other Matters Based on an Audit

 of Financial Statements Performed in Accordance with

 Government Auditing Standards 6-6

-Combined Report Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with

-Independent auditor's report for towns.
-(Note: Eliminate this paragraph from the report.
+Independent auditor's report for cities.
+(Note: Eliminate this paragraph in red before issuing the report.
 Professional guidance can be found at AU-C 806.)